-The OECD Council Working Party on Shipbuilding (WP6) provides an international platform for the exchange of information and the carrying out of economic and policy analysis on all aspects of the shipbuilding sector.
-Its principal aim is to progressively establish normal competitive conditions in the industry.
-In the course of achieving this objective, it works to encourage transparency in the industry and consults widely with both non-OECD economies and relevant industry groups.
+The OECD Council Working Party on Shipbuilding (WP6) provides an international platform for the exchange of information as well as the elaboration of economic and policy analysis on several aspects of the shipbuilding sector.
+Under its mandate, the WP6 aims to establish normal competitive conditions in the shipbuilding industry, notably by encouraging transparency and consulting with both non-OECD economies and relevant industry groups.

 Persistent worldwide overcapacity may encourage governments to provide support through subsidies and other measures, as well as spur other market distorting practices, which can create major structural problems even in the most efficient shipbuilding industries.
-But potential market distortions can be addressed through close co-operation among economies with significant shipbuilding sectors and the active involvement of industry.
+But potential market distortions can be addressed through close co-operation among economies, with significant shipbuilding sectors and the active involvement of industry.

-For further information please contact the OECD Directorate for Science, Technology and Innovation at firstname.lastname@example.org
+CONTACTFor further information please contact the OECD Directorate for Science, Technology and Innovation at firstname.lastname@example.org.